-Halloween is right around the corner, which means it’s time to get your popcorn, turn out the lights, and cue up your favorite scary movie.
-Not sure which is the best horror movie to put on?
-Well, maybe it would help to know which movie your state is most in love with.
+We love Halloween.
+It’s a great time to get your popcorn, turn out the lights, and cue up your favorite scary movie.
+But there’s always the question of what that scary movie should be.
+Well, maybe it would help to know which movie people in your area most love.

-Using a combination of information from Rotten Tomatoes and Google Trends, we partnered with Mindnet Analytics to analyze how interest in horror movies varied by state.
+Using a combination of information from Rotten Tomatoes and Google Trends, we partnered with Mindnet Analytics to analyze how interest in horror movies varied by people in each state and the District of Columbia (DC).

 Table Of Contents